 - Additional Requirements: For specialized roles, specific educational qualifications and experience may be required.
 Eligibility criteria can vary, so referring to the official IBPS notification is crucial for the most current information.

 Let us understand the services provided through IBPS through the points below.

 - It provides assistance in conducting examinations for recruitment and promotion of the candidates.

-- It conducts training programme for the banking staff to develop their skills.
+- It conducts training programs for the banking staff to develop their skills.

-- Provides services to other financial sectors like insurance companies, co-operative banks.
+- Provides services to other financial sectors like insurance companies and cooperative banks.

-- Setting up Assessment centres for upgrading the skills of the staff.
+- Setting up Assessment centers for upgrading the skills of the staff.

-- Nominates experts who are expertise in the banking industry.
+- Nominates experts who have expertise in the banking industry.

 How Does IBPS Work?

-IBPS works through Governing board which is set up to regulate the IBPS body and to govern its administrative activities regularly.
+IBPS works through the Governing board, which is set up to regulate the IBPS body and regularly govern its administrative activities.